 Round wound strings are the most popular and are offered by almost all manufacturers.
 They deliver a textured feel most players are familiar and comfortable with.
 They are also the cheaper ones.

-Flat tops are sometimes preferred by professional artists for recording.
+Flat tops are constructed from finished round wound strings.
+They are further processed to carefully flatten the tops of the windings through a polishing technique.
+Flat Tops are known to deliver a smoother feel and reduced finger noise with the flexibility and tension of a round wound string and for this reason are sometimes preferred by professional artists for recording.
 They are also used by classical orchestras to minimize “noise” picked up by microphones during live performances.

 Silk-Steel are made of silver-plated copper wrap wire interwoven with silk-like fibers for soft, easy fingering and a mellow tone.
 They are preferred by many folk and finger style players.